isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 result of type `type:Maybe` `(``type:IsEven` `n)`, but we need a result of type `type:Maybe` `(``type:IsEven` `(``ctor:suc` `(``ctor:suc` `n)))`.
-What needs to happen then is for us to recurse, *inspect the answer,* and then, if it's `ctor:just`, insert a `suc-suc-even` on the inside.
+What needs to happen then is for us to recurse, *inspect the answer,* and then, if it's `ctor:just`, insert a `ctor:suc-suc-even` on the inside.
 It all seems a little convoluted, but the types are always there to guide you should you ever lose the forest for the trees.